KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Communications.md

 - Computer network
     - A system of 2+ computers/devices that are connected together by a transmission medium for the exchange of data.
 - Transmission medium
-    - A means of connecting 2+ computers to- gether so that they may exchange data and interact with each other, such as via:
+    - A means of connecting 2+ computers together so that they may exchange data and interact with each other, such as via:
         - Copper cables
         - Radio waves (wifi/bluetooth)
         - Light pulses (optical fibres)